 [Show abstract][Hide abstract] ABSTRACT: Osteolysis resulting from polyethylene wear debris is one of the most common causes of implant failure in young, active individuais who undergo total hip arthroplasty.
-Reducing wear may help extend the life of the implant in these patients.
-Contemporary alumina ceramic/alumina ceramic bearing articulations are harder, scratch resistant, and more hydrophilic than other bearing couples, resulting in reduced wear and reduction of particle load to the surrounding tissue.
+Reducing wear may help extend implant life in younger, more active patients.
+Contemporary alumina ceramic/alumina ceramic bearing articulations are harder, are scratch resistant, and are more hydrophilic than other bearing couples.
+This results in reduced wear and reduction of particle load to the surrounding tissue.
 Therefore, bearings made of alumina ceramic may be a preferable bearing choice for younger, more active patients.